Call the Midwife Unite: Vote now to pick which episode we should watch next!

 We hope you’ve been enjoying Call the Midwife Unite – the weekly online watch party and live aftershow launched in collaboration with the Call the Midwife team.

-On Wednesday 29th April at 8pm BST, it’s week five of Call the Midwife Unite and we’re asking fans to vote for which episode we should all watch next.
+On Wednesday 6th May at 8pm BST, it’s week six of Call the Midwife Unite and we’re asking fans to vote for which episode we should all watch next.

 The episode will then be discussed in the live aftershow at 9pm BST, hosted by RadioTimes.com and featuring some very special guests.